 Once we’re fully “open for business,” we’ll be doing a number of things.

 First, we’ll have a group of faculty fellows.
 Any faculty member who is interested in making an impact around these issues will be invited to be a fellow in their area of expertise.
-Members will help frame and drive agendas where we identify opportunities to effect change.
+Fellows will be invited to meet monthly to share research, consider new projects and collaborations, and help frame the center’s agenda and priorities.

-We also anticipate convening a recent alumni board that will help us engage the next generation of business leaders.
-We can’t do this without input from current and recent students.
-And we will host symposia or workshops where students can come and network with businesses that are interested in workplace culture issues.
+We also anticipate convening an Alumni Leadership Council that will help us engage the next generation of business leaders.
+We will host symposia or workshops where students can come and network with businesses that are interested in workplace culture issues.
 This is an opportunity to engage employers who tend to hire our students and who are anxious to diversify their workforces.

 Have you identified the board members yet?

-We’re having ongoing conversations with executives, students and recent alumni and will continue to add members to our boards.
-I also think there are a number of companies that are really interested in giving, both in funding and idea generation, in this area.
-We’re hoping to tap into that as well.
-This is an exciting time to be creating a Center for Ethics, Diversity, and Workplace Culture, and the Fox School and STHM are the perfect place to do it.
+These companies are really interested in giving, both in funding and idea generation, in this area.
+There is a huge amount of enthusiasm about and attention to this work right now and the center is poised to tap into that excitement and bring it to our students.
+This is the right time to be creating a Center for Ethics, Diversity, and Workplace Culture, and the Fox School and STHM are the perfect places to do it.